-Fix a number $m$, consider a signature that include a distinguished unary relation $\accessible$, and consider a set of TGDs of one of the two forms:
+Fix a number $m$, consider a signature that includes a distinguished unary relation $\accessible$, and consider a set of TGDs of one of the two forms:

-In the first class of TGDs, $m_1 \ldots m_k$ are numbers bounded by $m$.
+In the first form of TGDs, $m_1 \ldots m_k$ are numbers bounded by $m$.
 These are \emph{linear TGDs} of \emph{width at most $m$}.
 In isolation, query answering is known to be $\np$ for such TGDs by a variation of \cite{johnsonklug}.

-In TGDs of the second kind, $j$ is a number in $\{1 \ldots n\}$, and $S$ is an arbitrary set of such numbers.
+In TGDs of the second form, $j$ is a number in $\{1 \ldots n\}$, and $S$ is an arbitrary set of such numbers.
 They are \emph{full TGDs}, but they are not linear.
 These are referred to as \emph{accessibility axioms} in \cite{resultlimitedpods,resultlimitedj}.

-Theorem~\ref{res:np} implies that query answering for the class of TGDs of this form is in $\np$.
+Result~\ref{res:np} implies that query answering for the class of TGDs of this form is in $\np$.
 Intuitively, this is because the side signature is fixed and the width of TGDs is bounded.
 This result is claimed (in the restricted case of inclusion dependencies, but in the broader context of result-bounded interfaces) in \cite[Theorem 6.4]{resultlimitedj}.
 One motivation for side signatures is to generalize this result but replacing $\accessible(x)$ by an arbitrary fixed side signature, giving Result~\ref{res:np}. \end{exa}

 \myparagraph{Linearization result} All of our complexity bounds are shown by reducing $\owqa$ with GTGDs to $\owqa$ with linear TGDs.
 We do this using our main technical result: